 Origin of the name: Balti means a bucket in India, but in Baltistan, the northern-most region of Pakistan, it is a wok-shaped utensil which this sauce is cooked in.

-Try it with a combination of poultry, fish or veg - our favourite is prawns and peas.
+Try it with: A combination of poultry or fish and veg - our favourite is prawns and peas.

 Shelf life & storage: The mix will last for up to 4 weeks in a fridge and for six months in a freezer.
 Once cooked the food will last for 2 days in a fridge and up to one month in a freezer.